codingnninja/koras/docs/documentations/concepts/props.md

 }
 ```

-Yeah!
 That is how to pass down and use single and multiple props in `koras`.